How to Record Accounting Journal Entries

 Lesson 3 in the Basic Accounting series:

 Learning how to record accounting journal entries is the foundation of any business accounting course.
+Let us show you the steps and some examples!

 If you are a student, small business owner, or just wanting to brush up on your accounting skills, understanding the basic accounting concepts of debits and credits and double entry accounting will be the first step you want to take in building your accounting skills.